 Expansive soils contain large amounts of clay, which absorb water and cause the soil to increase in volume.
-Conversely, the soils associated with the proposed project site are granular, well-draining, and therefore have a limited ability to absorb water or exhibit expansive behavior.
+Conversely, the soils associated with the proposed project site are San Joaquin Sandy Loam and is granular, moderately well-draining, and therefore have a limited ability to absorb water or exhibit expansive behavior.
 The soils associated with the project are not suitable for expansion, therefore, implementation of the project will pose no direct or indirect risk to life or property caused by expansive soils and the impact will be less than significant.